 The reason for this should be obvious.
 Google wants to give people actual content—not blank spaces where content should be.
-Even if it wasn’t a search ranking factor, it would be an important user experience factor, so don’t neglect it.
+Even if on page SEO site speed wasn’t a search engine ranking factor, it would be an important user experience factor for matching search intent, so don’t neglect it.

 If you’ve done any significant searching in the past few years, you’ve probably come across something like this:

-I’ve already mentioned some of the onsite insights these tools can offer you, such as crawling your site and submitting a sitemap, and I’ll mention more, such as scouting for duplicate content and evaluating your meta data, but know that there are many more features to explore to improve your site.
+I’ve already mentioned some of the on page SEO insights these tools can offer you, such as crawling your site and submitting a sitemap, and I’ll mention more, such as scouting for duplicate content and evaluating your meta data and meta descriptions, but know that there are many more features for on page SEO analysis to explore to improve your site.

-Let’s talk about titles and descriptions.
+Let’s talk about page titles and descriptions.
 Check this out:

-Titles and descriptions play two main roles in the SEO world:
+Titles and descriptions play two main roles in the search engine optimization world:

 Accordingly, your titles and descriptions should both exhibit the following qualities for all pages:

-With all that in mind, what makes titles and descriptions different?
+With all that in mind, what makes web page titles and meta descriptions different?